MySQL

 The path

-should contain MySQL connection string (e.g. mysql://user:password@host:port/database?param=val
+should contain a MySQL connection string (e.g., mysql://user:password@host:port/database?param=val

 ).
-The path can also contain environment variables, for example mysql://user:password@host:port/[$HUGR_DB_NAME]
+The path can also contain environment variables, for example: mysql://user:password@host:port/[$HUGR_DB_NAME]

 .
 When the data source is being attached to the Hugr engine, the environment variables will be replaced with the actual values.